Immigration to Finland: World War II

 Immigrants from opposing sides of the war were sent to Internment camps and Nazi concentration camps in Nazi Germany.
 During the war, Ingrian Finns and Estonians migrated to Finland.
 Most of the people that did not manage to escape to the west were sent to the Soviet Union.
 When Finland ceded parts of its territory to the Soviet Union, 430,000 people from there had to be evacuated.
 This was 12% of Finland's population at the time.
 When Finland annexed these parts back in the Continuation War, 260,000 of them returned home.
 After the Soviet Union annexed these parts again, the population there had to be evacuated yet again.
 These evacuees were housed and settled to the remaining parts of Finland by the state.

 After WW2

-Immigration after the war stopped.
+Immigration after the war halted.
 The geopolitical state of the country and difficult economic situation did not attract immigrants.
 The number of foreign citizens during this time stayed stable, at 10,000.
 Between 1950 and 1975 it only grew by 1,000.

-The immigration during the 1970s and 1980s consisted mainly by returning Finnish expats.
+The immigration during the 1970s and 1980s consisted mainly of returning Finnish expats.
 Between 1981 and 1989, 70% of all immigration were Finns returning.
 In 1980, there were 12,843 foreign citizens.
 The largest groups were from Sweden, Germany, the United Kingdom, the Soviet Union and Denmark.